AddeAndersson/TDDD56/Lab5/README.md

 * Compare the visual result to that of the box filter.
 Is the image LP-filtered with the weighted kernel noticeably better?

     The gaussian filter produces an image that resembles the original image much closer.
-When using the box filter much more details are lost compared to using the gaussian filter.
+When using the box filter small artifacts can be seen.

 * What was the difference in time to a box filter of the same size (5x5)?